kencoken/cpuvisor-srv/README.md

     $ ./cpuvisor_service

-An example of how to use the service is provided by the `./test_client_proto.py` script.
+An example of how to use the service is provided by the `./test_client.py` script.
 To use it, the `imsearch-tools` submodule is required.
 Get it by issuing:

     $ git submodule init
     $ git submodule update

+Once the backend service is up and running, you can then test it using:

+    $ python test_client.py

 Dependencies
 ------------